commercetools/ui-kit/src/components/typography/text/README.md

 | `children`    | `PropTypes.node` |    ✅    | -                                                                 | -       |
 | `title`       | `String`         |    -     | -                                                                 | -       |
 | `truncate`    | `Bool`           |    -     | -                                                                 | `false` |

 The component further forwards all `data-` attributes to the underlying component.

-The component further forwards all `data-` attributes to the underlying component.